-If all of your holding (all of the land claimed on your Single Application Form) is certified as organic, the crop diversification requirements do not apply to you so there's no need to read this section.
+If all of your holding (all of the land claimed on your Single Application Form) is certified as organic or in organic conversion, the crop diversification requirements do not apply to you.

-If part of your holding is certified as organic, the areas that are not certified as organic need to be considered for crop diversification.
+If part of your holding is certified as organic or in organic conversion, the claimed areas that are not certified as organic or in organic conversion need to be considered for crop diversification.

 If your holding is only partly organic, you may choose not to benefit from the exemption for organic land.
-Instead you need to meet Greening requirements across all your arable land.
-In this case the organic crops would count towards the crop diversification requirement.
+Instead you may choose to meet Greening requirements across all your arable land.
+In this case the organic crops would count towards the crop diversification requirement